ULStats/MA4128Assessment-2018/EmmaGardiner-SQL.md

 The uses of SQL include modifying database table and index structures, adding, updating and deleting rows of data, and retrieving subsets of information from within a database for transaction processing and analytics applications.
 Queries and other SQL operations take the form of commands written as statements.
 Commonly used SQL statements include select, add, insert, update, delete, create, alter and truncate.

-Brief History of SQL
+The History of SQL
 --------------------
-In 1970, Dr. E.F.
-Codd published "A Relational Model of Data for Large Shared Data Banks," an article that outlined a model for storing and manipulating data using tables.
-Shortly after Codd's article was published, IBM began working on creating a relational database.
-Between 1979 and 1982, Oracle, Relational Technology, Inc., and IBM all put out commercial relational databases, and by 1986 they all were using SQL as the data query language.
+In 1970, an article was published called "A Relational Model of Data for Large Shared Data Banks," by an man known as Dr. Ted Codd.
+This article outlined a model for storing and manipulating data using tables.
+IBM began to work on creating a relational database soon after this.

+Between 1979 and 1982 IBM, Relational Technology, Inc.(now known as Oracle) all put out commercial relational databases.
+The language was created and was initially called SEQUEL(Structured English Query Language).
+By 1986 they all were using SQL as the data query language.

 In 1986, the American National Standards Institute (ANSI) standardized SQL.
-This standard was updated in 1989, in 1992, 1999, 2003, 2006 and 2008.
+This standard has been updated many times since then.
+It was updated in 1989, in 1992, 1999, 2003, 2006 and 2008.
 Standard SQL is sometimes called ANSI SQL.
 All major relational databases support this standard but each has its own proprietary extensions.

 SQL commands and syntax
 -------------------------